vincenzoaellis/malaviR/README.md

 #> 0.294 0.133 0.135 0.438
 ```

 The `extract_alignment()` help file lists the names of the sequence alignments that the function understands.
+You can also identify and remove repeated haplotypes (several typically exist due to ambiguous base pairs) in the alignments with the `clean_alignment()` function.

 Clean lineage names from MalAvi sequence alignments
 ---------------------------------------------------